This statement of purpose and function has been written considering

 3.1 Educational provision.

 Spenser Cottage is not registered as a DFE provision.
-Pilgrims Corner does have the use of its own education provision which is only a short distance from Yew Tree Cottage, which children and young people who are not currently in an education provision, can access, pending approval and discussions with the placing social worker.
+Pilgrims Corner does have the use of its own education provision which is only a short distance from Spenser Cottage, which children and young people who are not currently in an education provision, can access, pending approval and discussions with the placing social worker.
 The provision is called Fairlight Glen and is close to Herne Bay train station.
 The head teacher, Chris Cordes, is available to speak with and meet the children/young people and placing social worker to discuss education options.

 3.2 Staff encouragement and support.